xan1242/BASSGinsu/README.md

 A small portion uses vgmstream to load in the sample from a Ginsu file.

 This is not designed to directly play back Ginsu files.

-This is designed to give a signed 16-bit PCM stream with the GetData function of a Ginsu stream which you would plug to your own sound engine.
+This is designed to give a signed 16-bit / float PCM stream with the GetData function of a Ginsu stream which you would plug to your own sound engine.

 ## Basic usage